iotaledger/iota-wiki/iota/use/wallets/firefly/faq-and-troubleshooting.md

 The migration will bundle addresses together to avoid issues.
 Have a look at this article by the IOTA community for further information about how to consolidate your tokens.

-Firefly will attempt to consolidate all of your funds, but there is a chance some dust (<1 Mi) is lost.
+Firefly will attempt to consolidate all of your funds, but there is a chance some dust (<1 IOTA) is lost.

 #### What are the tax implications of the migration?